sensi17/Rhomicom-ERP-Desktop/README.md

 23. Export and Import of Data from Microsoft Excel fully supported
 24. School/Academics Management/Performance Management System
 25. Projects Management
+26. Automated Stock Management with regards to Restaurant Recipies, Product Creation and Manufacturing of Items

 =======================================
 Various Modules currently completed are